Thermodynamics of quantum processes: An operational framework for free energy and reversible athermality: Thermodynamical free energy and work extraction

 \textit{Non-equilibrium thermodynamics}.--- If the system is not in equilibrium with the bath, the change $\delta S$ in the entropy of the system has contributions from the heat flow $\delta Q$ to the environment, which is called the reversible entropy production $\delta_eS=\beta\delta Q$, and also from an irreversible entropy production $\delta_iS$ due to change in correlations with the environment~\cite{ELV10},

 The work done during an irreversible process is given by

 where $F^\beta_{\rm T}(\rho)=E(\rho)-\beta^{-1}S(\rho)$ is the non-equilibrium free energy, also called the thermal free energy.
 Let us now consider the thermalization of a system with Hamiltonian $\widehat{H}$ in the non-equilibrium state $\rho$ to the Gibbs state $\gamma_\beta$.
 This transformation can be carried in two steps: \begin{enumerate} \item \textit{Quenching}: We instantaneously change the Hamiltonian from $\widehat{H}$ to $-\beta^{-1}\ln \rho$.
 With respect to this new Hamiltonian, the state $\rho$ is equilibrium state.
-The work done on the system during the quench is the change in the energy of the system, given by
+Since this is an adiabatic process, the work done on the system during the quench is the change in the energy of the system, given by

-where $F^\beta(\rho)=\beta^{-1}\tr(\rho\ln\rho-\rho\ln\gamma_\beta)=\beta^{-1}D(\rho\Vert\gamma_\beta)$ is the resource-theoretic free energy of the state $\rho$. \item \textit{Reversible, isothermal process}: We quasistatically change the Hamiltonian from $-\beta^{-1}\ln Z^{\beta}$ back to $\widehat{H}$.
+where $F^\beta(\rho)=\beta^{-1}\tr(\rho\ln\rho-\rho\ln\gamma_\beta)=\beta^{-1}D(\rho\Vert\gamma_\beta)$ is the resource-theoretic free energy of the state $\rho$. \item \textit{Reversible, isothermal process}: We quasistatically change the Hamiltonian from $-\beta^{-1}\ln \rho$ back to $\widehat{H}$.
 Since the state at the initial point of this process is at equilibrium, the state at the final point of the reversible process will be $\gamma_\beta$.
 The work done during this reversible process is given by

 \end{enumerate} The total work done on the system during this process is

 This is also the minimum work that must be done on the system during the transformation $\rho\to \gamma^\beta$~\cite{EV11}.
 Equivalently, the maximum work that can be extracted from an out-of-equilibrium state $\rho$ as it thermalizes to the Gibbs state $\gamma_\beta$ is given by